 The Rope Wrench and the Hitch Hiker both use hand-tied friction-cords, aka: prusik cords, tied into rope-grabbing hitch knots which connect directly to these devices.
-The effectiveness of either device can vary, based on the quality and type of friction hitch, the type of friction cord and its relationship with the actual climbing line.
+The effectiveness of either device can vary, based on the quality and type of friction hitch, the type of friction cord, as well as, its direct relationship with the climbing line and the climber.
 Once the friction hitch is properly tied, dressed and set, these devices are almost as effective as their fully-mechanical competitors, except for some sit-back that occurs each time these hitch knots are weighted.

-Friction hitch/knots, although they can become tightly bound, are more gentle on ropes and better for dissipating heat, compared to toothed ascenders that absorb heat and can strip the cover off a rope when shock loaded.
-Friction cords are less expensive, compared to the cost to replace or retool a worn out mechanical multicending device.
+Friction hitch/knots, although they can become tightly bound, are more gentle on ropes and better for dissipating heat, compared to the teeth on mechanical ascenders that not only absorb heat, but can potentially strip the cover off a rope when shock loaded.
+Friction cords are also far less expensive, compared to the cost to replace or retool a worn out mechanical multicending device.

 The Unicender, Rope Runner, BullDog Bone and the Akimbo are completely mechanical multicending devices.
 They eliminate the use of friction cords altogether.
 These devices eliminate the sit-back, common among hitch-knot users.
 The efficiency can vary, depending on climber’s size, rope width, type and make of climbing line and even weather conditions, but they all seem to perform well with static 11mm/7/16″ climbing lines.